octantbio/mc4r-dms/README.md

   -  `paper` contains main figures, additional plots, and analysis code in Rmarkdown format
   -  `sumstats` contains tab-delimited mutant-vs-wild-type variant effects for all datasets, described below

+A fully processed dataset containing the results for comparing aMSH and THIQ across Gs and Gq reporters can be found at [./paper/mc4r-dms.tsv](./paper/mc4r-dms.tsv).

+For individual datasets and intermediate files, see below.

 #### CRE System

 | Run ID | Type | Conditions | Link |